Ten Commandments, Sabbath or Ceremonial Law?

 Two erroneous web sites claim sabbath days in Colossians 2:16 is referring to the Lord's Sabbath because they insist that feast days can only be annual ceremonial sabbath days and thus claim Paul would effectively be saying, “don't let anyone judge you on sabbath days, new moons and sabbath days” if sabbath days was not the Lord's Sabbath.
 So the facts are ignored in favour of second guessing what they think Paul is saying.
 Colossians 2:14 states that the contents of Colossians 2:16 are the ordinances.
 (Mosaic Law, Ceremonial law).
 Strong's dictionary states the ordinances are the ceremonial law and the Thayer dictionary states the same in that these ordinances are the Mosaic Law.
 So the two main and most reputable dictionaries agree that Colossians 2:14-17 refers to the sacrificial law of Moses as you would expect.
 The sacrificial law of Moses is NOT the Ten Commandments!
 The Law of Moses is what was practiced for sin until Christ replaced this law and why Colossians 2:14 says it was nailed to the cross.
 The Lord's Sabbath is one of the Ten Commandments and was never practised because of sin but the Law of Moses was practised when the Lord's Sabbath was broken!
 And of course not forgetting the meat and drink offerings, feasts days, new moons and sabbath days are also exactly what was part of the Mosaic law and fits perfectly as already seen.

 There were in fact many feast days that were not ceremonial sabbaths!
 The feast of unleavened bread is a week long festival (feast) and only the first and last days were ceremonial sabbaths.
 So not all feast days are ceremonial sabbaths as these web sites claim!
 So when Paul said, “don't let anyone judge you in holy feast days, new moons and sabbath days,” that is exactly what he meant!
-So there goes another pitiful excuse at avoiding loving obedience to our heavenly Father.

 These same people while trying to give credibility to their fallacy, also try and turn sabbath days in into the singular, when the original Greek records “sabbath” as been plural here.
 The Mosaic law had several ceremonial sabbaths and so “sabbaths” or “sabbath days” is correct and fits.
 Sabbath day does not fit in any way at all.
 So what was inspired by God?
 The original Greek and Hebrew text etc, or the multitude of Bible translations?
 Obviously the original Greek text was.
 Many Bibles have wrongly translated “sabbaths” in two places in the singular as sabbath sounded right.
 But was it?
 The argument is that since some translations translated “sabbaths” as “sabbath” when the Greek text showed they should have been plural, then “sabbaths” in Colossians 2:16 must also be “sabbath.”
-This of course is dreadful logic and another woeful attempt at attacking the truth of the Lord's Sabbath.
-The original Greek text is inspired and is always correct regardless of what some Bible translations may have wrong.
+This of course is bad logic and just another attempt at attacking the truth of the Lord's Sabbath.
+The original Greek text is inspired and is what is correct regardless of what some Bible translations may have wrong.
 Below are two translations that did correctly translate “sabbath” in the plural as the original Greek text was written in regards to the two verses the proponents use for their fallacy.
 John 19:31 informs us that the crucifixion Passover was a high day meaning that the Passover sabbath fell on the Lord's Sabbath.
 This is why Matthew 28:1 is in fact correctly sabbaths!

 Matthew 28:1 YLT “And on the eve of the sabbaths, at the dawn, toward the first of the sabbaths, came Mary the Magdalene, and the other Mary, to see the sepulchre,”